-The Company adopted Accounting Standards Update ("ASU") 2016-01 on January 1, 2018.
+The Company adopted Accounting Standards Update (ASU) 2016-01 on January 1, 2018.
 The standard primarily affects the accounting for equity investments, financial liabilities under the fair value option, and the presentation and disclosure requirements for financial instruments.
 The Company reclassified \$83,000 between other comprehensive income and retained earnings due to the adoption of ASU 2016-01.

-The Company's debt securities portfolio is designated as available-for-sale.
-Securities classified as available-for-sale are those securities that the Company intends to hold for an indefinite period of time but not necessarily to maturity.
-Securities available-for-sale are carried at fair value.
-Any decision to sell a security classified as available-for-sale would be based on various factors, including significant movement in interest rates, changes in maturity mix of the Company's assets and liabilities, liquidity needs, capital considerations and other similar factors.
+The Company's debt securities portfolio is designated as available for sale.
+Securities classified as available for sale are those securities that the Company intends to hold for an indefinite period of time but not necessarily to maturity.
+Securities available for sale are carried at fair value.
+Any decision to sell a security classified as available for sale would be based on various factors, including significant movement in interest rates, changes in maturity mix of the Company's assets and liabilities, liquidity needs, capital considerations and other similar factors.
 Unrealized gains and losses for debt securities are reported as increases or decreases in other comprehensive income (loss).
 Unrealized gains and losses for equity securities are included in earnings.
 Realized gains or losses, determined on the basis of the cost of the specific securities sold, are included in earnings.

 Declines in the fair value of securities below their cost that are deemed to be other-than-temporary impairments (OTTI) are reflected in earnings as realized losses.
-In estimating OTTI under the rules for accounting for certain debt and equity securities, management considers many factors, including: (1) the length of time and the extent to which the fair value has been less than amortized cost, (2) the financial condition and near-term prospects of the issuer, (3) whether the market decline was affected by macroeconomic conditions, and (4) whether the entity has the intent to sell the debt security or more likely than not will be required to sell the debt security before its anticipated recovery.
-In instances when a determination is made that an other-than-temporary impairment exists but the investor does not intend to sell the debt security and it is not more likely than not that it will be required to sell the debt security prior to anticipated recovery, the other-than-temporary impairment is separated into (a) the amount of the total other-than-temporary impairment related to a decrease in cash flows expected to be collected from the debt security (the credit loss) and (b) the amount of the total other-than-temporary impairment related to all other factors.
-The amount of the total other-than-temporary impairment related in earnings.
+In estimating OTTI under the rules for accounting for certain debt and equity securities, management considers many factors, including: (a) the length of time and the extent to which the fair value has been less than amortized cost, (b) the financial condition and near-term prospects of the issuer, (c) whether the market decline was affected by macroeconomic conditions, and (d) whether the entity has the intent to sell the debt security or more likely than not will be required to sell the debt security before its anticipated recovery.
+In instances when a determination is made that an OTTI exists, but the investor does not intend to sell the debt security, and it is not more likely than not that it will be required to sell the debt security prior to anticipated recovery, the OTTI is separated into (a) the amount of the total OTTI related to a decrease in cash flows expected to be collected from the debt security (the credit loss) and (b) the amount of the total OTTI related to all other factors.
+The amount of the total OTTI related to the credit loss is recognized in earnings.